Updated on April 11th, 2022

 Creating a pro-quality scholarship video application is far easier today than it was previously.
 Most people have access to a reliable, reasonably capable camera due to their presence on smartphones.
 Plus, there is a slew of apps that can assist with editing footage, including many feature-rich free options.

 However, even with all of these amazing tools, the approach a student uses matters.
-Without the right strategy, their scholarship application video might not stand out from the crowd, making it harder to secure funds for college.
+Without the right strategy, their scholarship application video might not stand out from the crowd, making it harder to secure financial aid for college.

 If you and your student want to learn more about the scholarship process, including how to find scholarships, tips for applying, and insights to ensure they impress the scholarship committee, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.